 The most experienced cosmetic surgeons know how to properly hide incisions to reduce any visible scarring or redness after surgery.
 If you notice unsightly scars or redness in after photos, look for a surgeon with more experience in your area of interest.
 Seeking out an experienced cosmetic surgeon who specializes in your procedure of choice is the best way to get the results you want.

-For example, some cosmetic surgeons such as Dr. Rian Maercks, specialize in breast and body procedures, while others, including Dr. Ross Clevens and Dr. Renata Khelemsky, focus solely on the face.
+For example, some cosmetic surgeons specialize in breast and body procedures, while others, including Dr. Ross Clevens, focus solely on the face.
 That’s the specialist advantage, and the results are certain to speak for themselves.

 Asymmetry or an Unnatural Look